Influenza | Te Whatu Ora - Te Tai Tokerau

 Influenza

-The influenza vaccine is available from April to December.
+The influenza vaccine is available from 1 April each year.

 Those at a higher risk for flu complications are eligible for FREE influenza immunisation, that includes:

-• children aged four years or under who have been hospitalised for respiratory illness, measles or have a history of significant respiratory illness.
+• children 4 years of age and under who have been hospitalised for respiratory illness or have a history of significant respiratory illness

 For further information, contact your GP/local doctor or click here.